 class Dog(Animal):

-The use of classes and inheritance is fundamental in frameworks since there are classes predefined by the framework to define models, controllers/views, among other types and which can then be customized while preserving the default behavior.
+The use of classes and inheritance is fundamental in frameworks since there are predefined classes by the framework to define models, controllers/views, among other types and that can then be customized while preserving the default behavior.

-Modules in Python are a crucial part of the programming language and what differentiates it from other programming languages and what allows Python to be a modular programming language that takes advantage of the frameworks implemented in said language.
+Modules in Python are a crucial part of the programming language and what differentiate it from other programming languages and what allows Python to be a modular programming language in which the frameworks implemented in said language are taken advantage of.

-Modules allow you to easily reuse code between other files that correspond to the project.
+Modules allow code to be easily reused between other files that correspond to the project.

 A module in Python is nothing more than a file with a .py extension that can contain a set of functions, variables or classes that we can then use from other files that import said module.

-Modules can use other modules, which facilitates code reuse and modularization of the application.
+Modules can use other modules, which facilitates code reuse and application modularization.

 Create a module